 For instance, an ML-based technique has been developed by MIT researchers to calculate how well a drug molecule can bind with a target protein (respectively represented by the pink and circular structures in the illustration below).
-This model yields equally precise calculations as the previously used methods but in a fraction of the time.
+With ML in healthcare, this model yields equally precise calculations as the previously used methods but in a fraction of the time.

 6. Surgery assistance

-ML, specifically computer vision, aids surgeons in the preoperative phase by analyzing the anatomy model of a patient to develop a specific surgery plan.
+ML in healthcare – specifically computer vision – aids surgeons in the preoperative phase by analyzing the anatomy model of a patient to develop a specific surgery plan.

 For example, using traditional computer vision, a 3D reconstruction of an endoscopic video can be successfully generated within 16.7 milliseconds.
 The fast and accurate output allows for the estimation of an optimal trajectory to reach the targeted part without causing critical harm to other organs and tissues.
 Therefore, the real-time streaming and rendering of 3D reconstructions, supported by computer vision, is beneficial for surgeons.

 7. Personalized medicine